grzelkowski/quick-ajax-post-loader/readme.txt

 == Changelog ==

+= 1.7.2 - 2025-05-18 =
+- Fixed an issue where multiple custom CSS classes added to the post container were not handled correctly when separated by commas or spaces.
+- Minor internal improvements for better code reliability.

 = 1.7.1 - 2025-05-10 =
-- Enhanced taxonomy filter in shortcode settings – saved terms are now automatically pre-selected when editing.
+- Enhanced taxonomy filter in shortcode settings - saved terms are now automatically pre-selected when editing.
 - The "Load More" button now passes only essential parameters, ensuring cleaner functionality.
 - Improved compatibility with the latest PHP versions, ensuring smooth operation without deprecated warnings.
 - Applied minor code optimizations for better performance.